skgames1/stickman-Cannon-Dismount/README.md

 Changes to This Privacy Policy

-Stickman Cannon Dismounting has the discretion to update this privacy policy at any time.
+Stickman Cannon Dismount has the discretion to update this privacy policy at any time.
 When we do, we will revise the updated date at the bottom of this page.
 We encourage Users to frequently check this page for any changes to stay informed about how we are helping to protect the personal information we collect.

 Your Acceptance of These Terms